It'd make sense if you think you can just cut the Archer AX50's performance in half to figure out the Archer AX10. But you'd be so wrong.

 No USB port, or 160 MHz channel support

 The AX50 uses an Intel Wi-Fi chip, while the AX10 uses Broadcom's BCM6750 1.5Ghz Triple-Core CPU, similar to the one used in the Asus RT-AX58U.

-The router also the only one without a USB port — you can’t make a mini NAS server out of it.
+The router is also the only one without a USB port -- you can't make a mini NAS server out of it.

 TP-Link AX1500 router 's hardware specification